 Table 7 decomposes the variance in state fiscal balances during 2009-2012 on two dimensions.

-First, into expenditure and revenue, with some subcomponent of each; and second, into borrowing and net acquisition of financial assets (including trust fund contributions).
-Any budget imbalance must by definition be equal both to the difference between revenue and expenditure, and to the difference between net borrowing and net acquisition of financial assets.
-So the variance of the fiscal balance across states can be decomposed into its covariances with each of these pairs of components.
-The "(-)" after Expenditure and Borrowing indicates that these are components that move inversely with the fiscal balance.
+The first decomposition is into expenditure and revenue, with some subcomponents of each.
+The second decomposition is into borrowing and net acquisition of financial assets (including trust fund contributions).
+Any budget imbalance must, by definition, be equal both to the difference between revenue and expenditure, and to the difference between net borrowing and net acquisition of financial assets.
+So, the variance of the fiscal balance across states can be decomposed into its covariances with each of these pairs of components.
+The "(-)" after expenditure and borrowing indicates that these are components that move inversely with the fiscal balance.

-Table 7 shows two clear patterns in the variation state fiscal balances across states during the Great Recession period.
-(Note that the dates here are slightly different from in Table 6, because, as can be seen in Figure 7, the periods of rising state debt and of state budget deficits do not exactly coincide.)
-First, variation in state budget deficits is entirely driven by variation in revenue; states with larger deficits had somewhat lower spending as a share of state product.
+Table 7 shows two clear patterns in the variation state fiscal balances across states during the great recession period.
+(Note that the dates here are slightly different from in Table 6, because, as can be seen in Figure 7 the periods of rising state debt and of state budget deficits do not exactly coincide.)
+First, variation in state budget deficits is entirely driven by variation in revenue; states with larger deficits had somewhat lower spending as a share of GSP.
 (This is shown by the negative value for expenditure.)
 Second, variation in fiscal positions is reflected almost entirely in variation in the pace of asset accumulation, with borrowing playing only a minor role.
 On average, a state that had an additional one percent of state product deficit during 2009-2012, financed it by reducing purchases of financial assets by 0.94 points, and increased borrowing by only 0.06 points.
-As can be seen by comparison with Table 5, these are almost identical to the results we saw for variation in the aggregate state budget position over time.
-So while variation in debt-ratio growth looks somewhat different across time versus across states - with nominal income growth much more important in the former case - variation in state fiscal positions looks essentially the same across both dimensions.
+As can be seen by comparison with Table 5 these are almost identical to the results we saw for variation in the aggregate state budget position over time.
+So, although variation in debt-ratio growth looks somewhat different across time versus across states-with nominal income growth much more important in the former case-variation in state fiscal positions looks essentially the same across both dimensions.